 Delicate Dance of Using Data to Fight Forest Fires

 by Rebecca Ruiz

-Fighting a wildfire requires a lot of data: weather forecasts, terrain maps, private and commercial property boundaries and historic fire perimeters are just some of the many variables a fire official must account for in drawing up a battle plan.
+First of all, fighting a wildfire requires a lot of data.
+That’s including weather forecasts, terrain maps, private and commercial property boundaries.
+As well as historic fire perimeters are just some of the many variables.
+All that a fire official must account for in drawing up a battle plan.

 The right technology can collect essential information that gives crews a significant advantage over a blaze.
-Yet firefighting is a finely tuned practice based on decades of experience – to introduce the latest fad in data collection and analysis risks making potentially fatal or disastrous mistakes.
+Yet firefighting is a finely tuned practice based on decades of experience.
+So to introduce the latest fad in data collection and analysis risks making potentially fatal or disastrous mistakes.

-That’s one of the reasons fire officials continue to rely on a model developed years ago that predicts how flames might spread based on different inputs.
-A new, more precise model is being developed, but the current design is dependable.
+That’s also one of the reasons fire officials continue to rely on a model developed years ago.
+One that predicts how flames might spread based on different inputs.
+However a new, more precise model is being developed.
+Yet the current design is dependable.

-The same can be said of the sensors used by the Forest Service.
-These devices, designed decades ago and continually upgraded with new electronics, are flown on Beechcraft King Air or Cessna aircraft.
-They use two thermal channels to map a fire with infrared, looking for active hot spots, the fire perimeter and fresh threats beyond the line of containment.
+Consequently, they are flown on Beechcraft King Air or Cessna aircraft.
+They use two thermal channels.
+All to map a fire with infrared.
+So looking for active hot spots, the fire perimeter and fresh threats beyond the line of containment.

 In conclusion and for the Entire Story and Source: Txchnologist